madjxatw/ricoh_theta_ros/README.md

 - [v4l2loopback](https://github.com/umlaeute/v4l2loopback)

-The libuvc-theta-sample repo given above is a fork of the original containing several pre-created branches specific to different configurations For example, the `nvdec` branch uses NVIDIA decoder instead of the open source one; the `yv12` branch sets the pixel format for the decoded video to YVU420; the `nvidia-yv12` branch combines the previous two.
+The libuvc-theta-sample repo given above is a fork of the original containing several pre-created branches specific to different configurations.
+For example, the `nvdec` branch uses NVIDIA decoder instead of the open source one; the `yv12` branch sets the pixel format for the decoded video to YVU420; the `nvdec-yv12` branch combines the previous two.
 Check out the branch that fits your case, or create a new branch with your own modification.

 ricoh_theta_ros adds all mentioned 3rd-party dependencies as Git submodules